yagneshchalla07/oasis-infobyte-internship/VoiceAssistant/readme.md

-🎤 Voice Assistant in Python
+🎙️ Voice Assistant (Python)

-A simple voice assistant built using Python that can recognize speech, respond using text-to-speech, and perform basic tasks like opening websites, telling time/date, and more.
+A simple and interactive Voice Assistant built using Python that can listen to user commands and perform tasks like opening websites, telling time/date, and more.

-🚀 Features
+📌 Features
-🎙️ Voice command recognition
+🎤 Voice recognition using microphone
 🔊 Text-to-speech response
-🌐 Open websites (YouTube, Google)
+🌐 Open websites like YouTube and Google
-💻 Open Visual Studio Code
+💻 Launch applications (Visual Studio Code)
-🎵 Play music
+🎵 Play music from YouTube
 🕒 Tell current time
-📅 Tell today's date
+📅 Tell today’s date
-👤 Respond with user name
+👤 Recognize and respond with user name
 ❌ Exit on voice command
 🛠️ Technologies Used
 Python